AmyCox/Junior_FED_Practical/NOTES.md

 # Notes

 ## The `.no-js` Class
 There is a .no-js class on the page-header class.
-I think that would mean I would have class="no-js" added to the html tag and then run a bit of code like
+I think that would mean I would have to have class="no-js" added to the html tag and then run a bit of code like
 ```javascript
 document.documentElement.classList.remove('no-js');
 ```
  at the top of my script.
 I would need to clarify this.

+## Responsiveness

+I have not had the time to work on media queries for different screen sizes

+## Radius input

+I haven't been able to work on the arrow for this - it is not faithful to the design and the input needs styling worked on.

+## Screen readers

+I have tried to keep in mind how you would tab through the page and grouped sections together - so the ads are grouped together in 'careers.njk' and the advice is grouped together.
+This is as far as I understand it - I know I have alot more to learn

+## Interactions

+There are a couple of introduced interactions hovers etc.. but I would work on button styling etc...

+## model.js

+I can see my linter has picked up an error that I have yet to get round to investigating.
+I would also in real life be getting alot of this information I am assuming from an api.
+I would probably have used typescript in production.